-Klamath Community College – Student Emergency Grant Program
+Student Emergency Grant Program

-The purpose of the Student Emergency Grant Program is to provide timely financial assistance to a student who is facing compelling circumstances that may put them at risk of missing school or failing a class for one (or more) of the following reasons:
+is provide immediate assistance to a student with an exceptional and/or compelling need to prevent them from missing school or failing a class for one (or more) of the following reasons:

 - Not having a textbook